codepr/codepr.github.io/_posts/2019-09-25-sol-mqtt-broker-bonus.md

 /*
  * Every client has a session which track his subscriptions, possible missed
  * messages during disconnection time (that iff clean_session is set to false),
- * inflight messages and the message ID for each one.
+ * in-flight messages and the message ID for each one.
  * A maximum of 65535 mid can be used at the same time according to MQTT specs,
  * so i_acks, i_msgs and in_i_acks, thus being allocated on the heap during the
  * init, will be of 65535 length each.